-5.B.1 Marketing and Outreach
+5.B.2 Marketing and Outreach

 Con Edison's marketing and outreach strategy includes a variety of printed and digital channels based on customer segment, contractor awareness and technology type.
-Con Edison paused its Clean Heat marketing activities during the pause of its ASHP offering.
-Con Edison plans to restart its marketing campaigns in 2023 based on market activity after program relaunch.
 All program requirements, incentives and participation guidelines will be included on the program heat pump webpages.
 The program team develops printed educational materials, including fact sheets highlighting technology benefits and point of purchase ("POP") materials advertising instant discount incentives in big box retailers.
-In 2023, Con Edison will continue to participate in regional community outreach events including home shows and conferences to promote heat pump incentives.
+Con Edison continues to participate in regional community outreach events including home shows and conferences to promote heat pump incentives.

-Con Edison also engages the market through email, digital and social media campaigns.
+Con Edison also engages the market through email and digital and social media campaigns.
 Emails are sent to eligible customers to promote incentive amounts and educate customers on eligible heat pump technology.
 Contractors and distributors also receive relevant program information via email in addition to direct mail options, website, webinars and in-person contractor events.
 Digital and social channels may include banner ads and social media ads/video clips on Instagram and Facebook platforms as well as paid search terms.
-Marketing efforts pursue opportunities to cobrand and collaborate with NYSERDA and other relevant stakeholders including National Grid for customers in shared territories areas.
-Con Edison will also consider direct mail campaigns (letters, post cards) to customers with a high propensity for heat pump adoption who have not recently participated in a previous heat pump program.
+Marketing efforts pursue opportunities to cobrand and collaborate with NYSERDA and other relevant stakeholders including National Grid for customers in shared territory areas.
+Con Edison will also consider direct mail campaigns (letters, postcards) to customers with a high propensity for heat pump adoption who have not recently participated in a previous heat pump program.

-Con Edison has engaged regularly with external stakeholders and industry partners during the program pause by hosting monthly webinars, small group sessions, and individual discussions with contractors and trade organizations.
-Through this effort, Con Edison has received gathered feedback from market participants and has modified its program design accordingly.
+Con Edison engages regularly with external stakeholders and industry partners by hosting webinars, small group sessions, and individual discussions with contractors and trade organizations.
+Through this effort, Con Edison gathers feedback from market participants and modifies its program design accordingly.

-Con Edison is also reaching out to Clean Heat program participants to educate them about projected increased commodity costs for Winter 2022-2023 and provide tips on how to reduce their energy bills.
-This campaign consists of both email and direct mail to customers.
+Con Edison reaches out to Clean Heat program participants to educate them about impacts to their bills.
+This campaign consists of emails to customers.

-5.B.2 Earnings Adjustment Mechanisms
+5.B.3 Earnings Adjustment Mechanisms